Narrow-angle glaucoma (angle-closure glaucoma)

 Other symptoms include abnormally dilated pupils, red eyes, nausea and vomiting.

 The duration for which you experience these symptoms varies.
-However, regardless of how long symptoms persist, each narrow-angle glaucoma episode potentially results in partial loss of your peripheral vision.
+However, regardless of how long symptoms persist, each angle-closure episode potentially results in partial loss of your peripheral vision.

 For this reason, acute angle-closure glaucoma is considered a medical emergency.
 If the high eye pressure is not reduced within hours, it can cause permanent vision loss.
-Anyone who experiences these symptoms should contact an ophthalmologist or go to a hospital emergency room immediately.
+Anyone who experiences these symptoms should immediately contact an ophthalmologist or go to a hospital emergency room.

 SEE RELATED: Glaucoma and headaches